devm33/devm33.com/README.md

 ## Done

+- [x] Limit katex css to pages that use it
 - [x] Use html.js to remove unnecessary meta tags.
 - [x] Remove html.jsx
 - [x] On project page avoid inline SVG duplication